januarionclx/javascript-design-patterns/README.md

 ## Introduction

+>Design patterns are typical solutions to common problems in software design.
+>Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.

+>Patterns are a toolkit of solutions to common problems in software design.
+>They define a common language that helps your team communicate more efficiently.
+@refactoring.guru

 I'll be adding more and more patterns over time which you can use as a reference for your own JavaScript apps.

 ### Module Pattern (using IIFE's)